Friday, 26 December 2025

 Our 2 week Residency package includes extremely pleasant accommodation in our guest suite at our home directly behind the East End Gallery, featuring a queen sized bedroom with quality linen, reverse cycle airconditioning, a dining nook, own bathroom, kitchenette, courtyard, entry and carport.

-All the Residencies are self-catering.
+The Residencies are self-catering.
 Artists will have access to a washing machine, indoor and outdoor lines.
-The only requirement during the longer Residencies would be feeding our cat, Chop and watering the courtyards.

 Every artist participating in our Residencies will have the opportunity to interact with our other artists on site at the Gallery, display and sell their artworks, hold workshops or demonstrations as they see fit, engage with the Beverley community and have a comfortable space to explore and undertake their personal projects.